Dinner with Friends with Brett Gelman and Friends: Sequels

+Plans for a sequel were discussed as early as the first one approached its air date.

+Dinner with Family with Brett Gelman and Brett Gelman's Family (2015)

 A sequel aired February 13, 2015.
 Titled Dinner with Family with Brett Gelman and Brett Gelman's Family, it features Gelman as he hosts a dinner party with his parents (Barry Primus and Barbara Gruen) for their anniversary.
 When he reenacts scenes from his childhood on-stage with actors playing the part of his parents (Tony Roberts and Patti LuPone), the dinner takes a terrifying turn as suicide, incest, and drug addiction are revealed in Gelman's past and present.

-Plans for a sequel were discussed as early as the first one approached its air date.
 Gelman found that the dinner format made for a more traumatic environment once horror was introduced because of its inherent tranquility.

 The producers reached out to Roberts and LuPone's agents, to which the actors expressed enjoyment at the script, though Roberts was repulsed at first.
 Gelman wrote in a cover letter to Roberts and LuPone that he and Gelman would avoid shock humour, instead aiming for a dialog about dysfunctional families in a hyperbolic manner.
 On this topic of families, the two chose it as big theme of life, and so he wanted to go for a darker direction compared to the last.
 He found that continuity was limited, with the exception of Atamanuik's character, while also referring to it as a companion piece of the last.

 The debut broadcast of Dinner with Family was seen by 1.1 million viewers, receiving a Nielsen rating of 0.5 for the aforementioned demographic of Dinner with Friends and becoming the twenty-sixth most viewed of the top 100 cable shows in it.
 Garrett Martin of Paste called both the sequel and the original "hilarious and incredibly hard to watch".

+Dinner in America with Brett Gelman (2016)

 A second sequel, Dinner in America with Brett Gelman, premiered on July 1, 2016.
 Its guests include Loretta Devine, Shareeka Epps, Joe Morton, and Mack Wilds.